swch/slate/source/index.html.md

 # Authentication

-> To authorize, use this code:
+> To authorize, a session initialization followed by a login call is required:

 ```javascript
 const { CardsavrHelper } = require("@strivve/strivve-sdk/lib/cardsavr/CardsavrJSLibrary-2.0");